 - Bake the cookies for about 10 minutes at 350° Fahrenheit.
 Remove from the oven and transfer the cookies to a wire rack to cool.

-Baking Sheet.
-These are commercial grade perfect for baking and roasting.
-Why am I advocating for a commercial-grade baking sheet?
-Because a good-quality baking sheet will distribute the heat better and your cookies will brown more evenly.
+Baking Sheet - Look commercial-grade baking sheets.
+A good-quality baking sheet will distribute the heat better and your cookies will brown more evenly.